-Apple Pie Snickerdoodles are my snickerdoodle cookies stuffed with a sweetened apple filling, rolled, and baked in a cinnamon-sugar mixture.
-If you want the actual apple pie, be sure to check out Dwight’s Caramel Apple Pie recipe!
+Apple Pie Snickerdoodles are snickerdoodle cookies stuffed with a sweetened apple filling and rolled in a cinnamon-sugar mixture.
+Be sure to try my apple pie bombs for another delicious treat filled with apple flavor!

 Apple Pie Snickerdoodles

 The perfect stuffed cookie must have two things… a soft, chewy, perfectly flavorful cookie and a filling that can stand up to it.
 This cookie has a crispy outside with soft and chewy inside, including that classic apple pie flavor in every bite!
 It’s almost like eating a piece of apple pie with your hands.
 But, it’s okay because it’s a cookie!

 Apples: I used Granny Smith apples for this recipe.
 They won’t turn to mush and they tend to retain their shape when baked.
 A few other options you could try would be Honeycrisp apples, Braeburn, or Pink Lady apples.